-Based on Peter Benchley’s best-selling novel of the same name, Jaws is the classic horror film about a massive great white shark plaguing a summer New England resort town.
-Benchley, who later regretted creating fear-based literature focused on sharks, makes a small cameo as a reporter on the beach in the film.
+Based on Peter Benchley’s best-selling novel of the same name, Jaws is the classic horror film that effectively created the summer blockbuster.
+It is about a massive great white shark plaguing a summer New England resort town.
+Writer Peter.
+Benchley, who later regretted creating fear-based literature focused on sharks, actually makes a small cameo as a reporter in the film.
 He co-wrote the screenplay (as well as several follow-up Jaws movies).
-Jaws was the notable originator of the summer blockbuster, a trend that would soon follow with other release strategies, such as Star Wars.

 The setting is Amity Island, a small tourist town off the New England Coast (shot on location at Martha’s Vineyard).
 It is nearly the 4th of July weekend – the height of the tourist season for the year.
 At the beginning a young girl goes skinny sipping at sunrise after happily departing a teenage beach party with her drunken beau, but she is brutally attacked and killed by a shark.
 The brand new police chief originally from New York, Martin Brody (played by Roy Scheider – his most notable role), decides to close the beaches, until he is pressured into leaving the beaches open by the mayor of Amity who fears businesses and tourism will suffer.
 A bounty of $10,000 is placed on the shark, and an oceanographic expert named Matt Hooper (played by Richard Dreyfuss) arrives and grows gravely concerned about the situation.
 A group of fishermen believe they have caught the shark, but then Brody and Hooper travel in his boat at night to discover a sunken ship that is torn apart with a huge great white shark tooth stuck in its hull.
 Hooper quickly swims back up after seeing a floating dead body.
 Still the Mayor refuses to close the beaches.
 So the beaches become crowded with people for the weekend until a couple of boys play a prank with a faux shark fin, while the true shark strikes and kills a kayaker in the shallow bay where Brody’s son is playing, sending the boy into shock.
 Now the film becomes personal for Chief Brody.
 He convinces the Mayor to hire Quint (played by Robert Shaw of The Sting, A Man for All Seasons, and From Russia With Love fame).
 Quint is a grizzled local sailor who has hunted many sharks.
 Brody, Hooper, and Quint set out in Quint’s boat, ironically named the “Orca,” and soon they discover the shark to be about 25 feet long, to which Brody makes the famous line: “You’re gonna need a bigger boat…”